DanNixon/sine2020_software_guidelines_paper/report.md

 This is not an essential step, but is good practice to allow verification of historic releases.

-For research/academic software it is also beneficial to generate a Digital Object Identifier (DOI) for each release.
-This allows your software to be easily cited in publications and makes it clear which version of your software was used to generate results in a given publication.

 ### Maintenance period

 After a release is the opportune time to perform invasive maintenance tasks that